Mahin556/K8S-artifects/Secrets/secrets.md

 ### 1. What is a Kubernetes Secret?

-* A Kubernetes Secret is an object to store sensitive data, like passwords, API tokens, Docker registry credentials, SSH keys, or certificates.
+* A Kubernetes Secret is an object to store sensitive data, like passwords, API tokens, Docker registry credentials, OAuth tokens, SSH keys, or certificates.
+* native/built-in k8s object
 * Stored in base64-encoded form (not encrypted by default)in rest(etcd).
 * Can be made more secure with Encryption at Rest or external vault integration (e.g., HashiCorp Vault, AWS KMS).
 * kubernetes API object
+* Keep sensitive information outside of application code.
+* Flexiblity --> prevent multiple image build.
+* Environement
+* Can be used in multiple pods.
+* By using Secrets, you avoid embedding credentials directly in application code or container images — drastically reducing the risk of accidental exposure.

 #### Secure or not
 - Store data in base64-encoded form not encrypted.